 A common mistake people make when using a sales pipeline is not following up with leads.
 If you don’t establish a follow-up process throughout, it will inevitably end in leads going cold and lost sales.

-Providing your team with a set of robust followup strategies and a well planned out prospect engagement flow is a good solution to this.
+Providing your team with a set of followup strategies and a well planned out prospect engagement flow is an excellent solution.

-- Every inbound lead will be contacted within 6 hours or less.
+- Contact every inbound lead within 6 hours.

 - Each lead will get 10-12 touches throughout a month.